FOSDEM/infrastructure/ansible/docs/video.md

 ## Vocto laptops (video-voctop role)

+### Controlling the voctops

+Checking if they are all on AC power:

+    ansible video-voctop -a "cat /sys/class/power_supply/AC/online"

+Checking the battery charge level:

+    ansible video-voctop -a "cat /sys/class/power_supply/BAT0/capacity"

 ### Stream background image

 If you have a new background image, it needs to be 1280x720, and to be